vicendy04/unit-testing-java-junit/README.md

 // ...
 }
 ```

+---
+Use Mock Objects (like Mockito).

+Remove try/catch blocks; declare exceptions in the test method instead.

 # pragmatic-unit-testing-in-java-8-with-junit
   Sample codes of the book "Pragmatic Unit Testing in Java 8 with JUnit" (https://pragprog.com/book/utj2/pragmatic-unit-testing-in-java-8-with-junit)